On Bitcoin and Red Balloons: Introduction

 This is where the incentive problem manifests itself.
-A node in the network has an incentive to keep the knowledge of any transaction that offers a fee for itself, as any other node that becomes aware of the transaction will compete to authorize the transaction first and claim the associated fee.
+A node in the network has an incentive to keep the knowledge of any transaction that offers a fee to itself, as any other node that becomes aware of the transaction will compete to authorize first and claim the associated fee.
 For example, if only a single node is aware of a transaction, it can eliminate competition altogether by not distributing information further.
 With no competition, the informed node will eventually succeed in authorizing and collect the fee.
 The consequences of such behavior may be devastating: as only a single node in the network works to authorize each transaction, authorization is expected to take a very long time.\footnote{Bitcoin's difficulty level is adjusting automatically to account for the total amount of computation in the network.
 The expected time of a single machine to authorize a transaction is currently on the order of $60$ days, instead of the $10$ minutes it is expected to take if the entire network competes to authorize.}

-We stress that false identities are a prominent concern in Bitcoin.
-In fact, the Bitcoin protocol is built around the assumption that nodes can create false identities, and considers a transaction fully approved only once nodes that control a majority of the CPU power in the network have accepted it, rather than just a majority of the nodes.
-The latter is vulnerable to Sybil attacks.
-Therefore any reward scheme for transaction distribution must discourage such attacks.
+We stress that every change in the Bitcoin protocol {\em has} to take into account Sybil attacks, as false identities are a prominent concern.
+Given this concern the Bitcoin protocol is designed to ensure that if a majority of {\em processing power}, rather than majority of declared identities, follow the protocol, it will not be possible to manipulate the history of authorized transactions.
+Notice that simply using a majority of declared identities is vulnerable to Sybil attacks, as identities are easy to spoof.
+Therefore any reward scheme for transaction propagation must also discourage Sybil attacks.